 The attacks have raised questions about the security of government and corporate computer systems and the ability of law enforcement to track down hackers.

 Napolitano, in Vienna to address an international security conference, declined to comment on the status of investigations into these cases but stressed countries had to step up their ability to cooperate.

 “I would have to say that we are still at the nascent stage.
-There is no comprehensive international framework” for approaching the issue, she told reporters.
-The situation was no better in the European Union.
+There is no comprehensive international framework” for approaching the issue, she told reporters, adding that the situation was no better in the European Union.